-Most handover docs are a status report dressed up as a transition: long lists of “what” with no “why”, no named next owner per loop, and zero record of the decisions the previous owner already considered and rejected.
+Most handover docs are a status report dressed up as a transition: long lists of “what” with no “why”, no named owner per open loop, and zero record of the decisions the previous owner already considered and rejected.
 Six weeks later the new owner re-runs those same arguments from scratch.
-These prompts force context, decision rationale, in-flight risks, and the tacit knowledge that only lives in the outgoing person’s head.
-Pair with the SOP drafting prompts for repeatable processes that don’t depend on you.
+That gap is expensive: consultancy reviews of failed transitions blame poor handover and weak knowledge transfer for a large share of projects that never deliver their expected benefit.
+The 11 prompts below force the parts people skip: context, decision rationale, in-flight risks, and the tacit knowledge that only lives in the outgoing person’s head.
+Pair them with the SOP drafting prompts so the repeatable work stops depending on you.

 Best for